FairRootGroup/FairRoot/examples/advanced/MbsTutorial/README.md

 . ./config.sh
 ~~~~~~~~~~~~~~~~~~

-Enter Tutorial 8 macro directory and execute a ROOT macro:
+Enter MbsTutorial macro directory and execute the ROOT macro:

 ~~~~~~~~~~~~~~~~~~
 root -l unpack_mbs.C
 ~~~~~~~~~~~~~~~~~~

 ## Introduction
-The Tutorial 8 shows how to use MBS data unpacking with FairRunOnline
+The MbsTutorial shows how to use MBS data unpacking with FairRunOnline
 steering class.
-FairTut8Unpack implement parsing of MBS subevents
+FairTut8Unpack implements parsing of MBS subevents
 and creates output in form of array of FairTut8RawItem data objects.
+This example also demonstrates usage of ROOT histogram online server
+with possibility to view 1D and 2D histograms, with monitorring option
+and pre-defined user commands.

 ## HTTP Server
 Start of a ROOT Histogram Server can be done by calling the following method